 A king stud supports the jack stud.
 It runs along the jack stud on the outside only reaches both the top and the bottom.
 Its job is to support the jack stud and any studs that run along that path to support the entire frame.

-A king stud is needed for each jack stud that is installed.
-Each of them will be screws or nailed directly to the jack stud that it is supporting as well as to the above board and the below board, which is secured to the ceiling and floor.
+A king stud is needed for each jack stud installed.
+Each of them will be screwed or nailed directly to the jack stud that it is supporting as well as to the above board and the below board, which is secured to the ceiling and floor.

 What Are Wall Headers?

 As for the technical headers, when talking about building a wall or partition, you can assume the word in question refers to a window or door header.
 This is the board that goes above the window or door.